mayur07032002/BlogSite1/README.md

-This is a Blogging website created using Django and Mysql database.
+This is a Blogging website created using Django.
-It also has email verification process for signup and forgot password
+Website is live on https://blogsitehmpro1.herokuapp.com

+Rich Text Editor is also there for making user writing experience good.